The world is urbanising rapidly, and as a result, many the world’s challenges – and its biggest opportunities – are increasingly centred on cities.

 As informal settlements on the edge of towns and cities in sub-Saharan Africa and Asia grow, so does the number of people lacking access to the most basic of services like water and sanitation.

-WSUP has been focused on tackling this challenge since 2005, and our work uses four inter-linked approaches:
+WSUP has focused on tackling this challenge since 2005 through the following approaches:

 Programmes: long-term work in our six core countries to test innovative ways in which we can improve the effectiveness and reach of service providers, and improve the enabling environment.